portworx/confluent/docs/managing.md

 Edit the runtime environment of the scheduler to make configuration changes.
 After making a change, the scheduler will be restarted and automatically deploy any detected changes to the service.

 Some changes, such as decreasing the number of brokers or changing volume requirements, are not supported after initial deployment.
 See [Limitations](#limitations).

-To make configuration changes via scheduler environment updates, perform the following steps:

-1. Visit http://yourcluster.com/  to access the DC/OS web interface.

-1. Go to the **Services** tab and click the service to be configured (default `confluent-kafka`).

-1. Click `Edit` in the upper right.
-On DC/OS 1.9.x, the `Edit` button is in a menu made up of three dots.

-1. Navigate to `Environment` (or `Environment variables`) and search for the option to be updated.

-1. Update the option value and click `Review and run` (or `Deploy changes`).

-1. The scheduler process will be restarted with the new configuration, and will validate any detected changes.

-1. If the detected changes pass validation, the relaunched Scheduler will deploy the changes by sequentially relaunching affected tasks as described above.

 To see a full list of available options, run `dcos package describe --config beta-confluent-kafka` in the CLI, or browse the Confluent Kafka install dialog in the DC/OS web interface.